propi/rdfrules/experiments/README.md

 > run-main com.github.propi.rdfrules.experiments.OriginalAmieComparison -cores 8 -runlogical -minhcs 0.2,0.1,0.05,0.02,0.01,0.005,0.003,0.001
 ```

-The results of individual tasks are placed in the folder [results](./results).
+The results of individual tasks are placed in the [results](./results) folder.
 The parameters of the used machine for experiments are:
 - CPU: 4x 14-core Intel Xeon E7-4830 v4 (2GHz),
 - RAM: 512 GB,
 - OS: Debian 9.